 Below is a testimonial from UUCB Member, Natalie Campbell about her volunteer efforts as a School Support Volunteer:

-“This Summer I had the privilege of volunteering at the Hopkins pre-school food distribution through the Equity in Berkeley Schools program.
+“Last summer I had the privilege of volunteering at the Hopkins pre-school food distribution through the Equity in Berkeley Schools program.
 I really enjoyed the experience from start to finish.
-The Food Pantry that supplied the food was extremely organized, and helped all of the volunteers get familiar with the situation, and told us exactly what to do.
+The people from Berkeley Schools Volunteers and Berkeley Food Network were extremely organized, and helped all of the volunteers get familiar with the situation, and told us exactly what to do.
 The food that was being handed out was all so healthy and looked delicious.

 But the best part of the day was getting to meet the families that stopped by and picked up food.
 It was such a joy to see how excited some of the kids were, to help their parents select the fresh fruits and vegetables.
 The families were all very friendly, it felt great to be able to help out, even in that small way.
 When the distribution time was over, the food pantry folks once again directed us in exactly what was to be done, and we were cleaned up and out of there right when they said we would be.